'Several' US personnel injured in rocket attack on Iraq base

 In a meeting with Gallant and IDF chief of staff Lt.
 Gen. Herzi Halevi, Kurilla discussed “expand[ing] the international coalition” to defend Israel and American personnel in the region, Gallant’s office said.

-The big picture: Washington is playing to Iranian leaders' interest in eventually rebuilding ties with the West in order to avert a major escalation toward war.
+The big picture: Washington is attempting to play to Iranian leaders' interest in eventually rebuilding ties with the West in hope of averting a major escalation toward war.

 “We don’t think it’s productive or conducive to anyone’s interest, including Iran’s, to conduct further actions, be they retaliatory or not," Miller said during a press briefing.